Add Liquidity to a Solana Token on Raydium

 • Tokens must be deposited at the current price ratio.

-• Be aware of impermanent loss financial risk.
+• Be aware of price movement and impermanent loss risk.

 Frequently Asked Questions